On the optimal $L^q$-regularity for viscous Hamilton-Jacobi equations with subquadratic growth in the gradient: Introduction

 so that classical maximal $L^q$-elliptic regularity properties, \eqref{H} and Sobolev embeddings lead to the estimates

-Therefore, one can expect maximal regularity properties for the nonlinear problem whenever the integrability of the gradient on the right-hand side is less than the one on the left, i.e. whenever $q^*=\frac{dq}{d-q}\geq q\gamma$, which implies $q\geq\frac{d(\gamma-1)}{\gamma}$.\\ In this note we continue the analysis on this regularity problem for different boundary conditions, as suggested by P.-L. Lions in his seminars.
-We first show that it is possible to have a control on $D^2u,|Du|^\gamma\in L^q$ removing the above restriction $q>2$ in the \textit{sub-quadratic} regime $\gamma<2$ proposing a different proof with respect to \cite{CGell}.
+Therefore, one can expect maximal regularity properties for the nonlinear problem whenever the integrability of the gradient on the right-hand side is less than the one on the left, i.e. whenever $q^*=\frac{dq}{d-q}\geq q\gamma$, which implies $q\geq\frac{d(\gamma-1)}{\gamma}$.\\ In this note we continue the analysis on this regularity problem for different boundary conditions, as suggested by P.-L. Lions in his seminars, but for the sole range $\gamma< 2$.
+Indeed, the superquadratic case $\gamma>2$ and the full range $q\geq\frac{d(\gamma-1)}{\gamma}$ require a different treatment and new estimates at the level of H\"older spaces that have been recently addressed in \cite{CV,c22par} through blow-up methods, so we do not pursue on this direction.
+Nonetheless, the duality method of this manuscript would even provide results in the regime $\gamma>2$, but at the expenses of strengthening the summability of $f$, as in \cite{CGpar}.\\ We first show that it is possible to have a control on $D^2u,|Du|^\gamma\in L^q$ in terms of $f\in L^q$ removing the above restriction $q>2$ in the whole subquadratic regime $\gamma<2$ proposing a different proof with respect to \cite{CGell}.
 Here, the approach is inspired by that employed for the parabolic problem in \cite{CGpar}, and will be based on a perturbation argument that combines $L^q$-regularity results for linear problems, cf Appendix \ref{app}, and interpolation inequalities \cite{Nirenberg}, handling Dirichlet boundary conditions.
-As a consequence, the obtainment of maximal $L^q$-regularity estimates through interpolation methods boils down to establish a lower order bound for solutions to \eqref{hj}.
+As a consequence, the obtainment of maximal $L^q$-regularity estimates through interpolation methods boils down to establish a lower order bound for solutions to \eqref{hj} in Lebesgue spaces.
 We deduce such a level of regularity via duality arguments, following \cite{cg20,CGpar}.
 The study of regularity properties for linear problems (even at the level of maximal regularity) shifting the attention to their adjoint equations is a classical idea, see e.g. \cite{EvansTAMS,Lin} and the references therein, and it has been recently and systematically explored in the nonlinear setting of Hamilton-Jacobi equations starting with the work by L.C.
 Evans \cite{Evansacc}, and later in the context of Mean Field Games, see e.g. \cite{Gomesbook,CGpar} for a thorough bibliography.
 Due to the presence of a nonlinear term, this approach is tied up with the smoothness properties, at the level of Sobolev spaces, of a (dual) stationary Fokker-Planck equation with a ``singular'' forcing term of the form